 A quick guide to Stripe’s culture

-A great deal of your fulfillment at any company is determined by the extent to which the values of the people and the organization align with your own.
+A great deal of your fulfilment at any company is determined by the extent to which the values of the people and the organisation align with your own.

 It’s hard to assess culture from the outside and most companies are not good at describing their own nature.
 (How do fish describe water?)
 They also have incentives to say things that sound attractive rather than things that are true.

 We’ve tried to assemble this guide to Stripe with both challenges in mind.
 This is our best attempt to share an honest description of our culture today.
 We hope you find it useful in deciding whether Stripe is the kind of place in which you’d like to spend your time.

 People often worry that they’re joining Stripe, or any nascently successful startup, too late.
 Have all the large problems been solved?
 Are there still important decisions left to be made and things to be built?

 The good news: it’s not too late.
 Many of the most important problems that Stripe will ever solve are yet to be solved.
 You will, within weeks of joining Stripe, work on problems that no one here has solved before.
 (And you’ll occasionally end up working on problems that no one anywhere has solved before.)
 There are a lot of avenues that lead to trajectory-altering impact.

 The bad news: our success is far from being assured.
 Most companies that have ever got to Stripe’s stage have plateaued - or worse.
 We consider lots of things to be “broken” today - and the more successful we are, the faster things will come to break in the future.
 (If you’ve ever played a tower defence game… scaling a fast-growing startup feels a lot like that.)

 Move with urgency and focus

 Our users entrust us with their money, their businesses, and their livelihoods.
 Millions of businesses around the world (individuals, startups, and large enterprises) are open for business only if we are.
 When we mess up, miss a deadline, or slow down, it matters.
 We take that responsibility seriously.